San Fermin (album)

-San Fermin is the self-titled debut album by chamber pop collective San Fermin.
+San Fermin is the debut album by chamber pop collective San Fermin.
 It was developed, written, and produced by composer Ellis Ludwig-Leone and performed by a loose collection of New York-based musicians who performed Ludwig-Leone's composition under the name San Fermin.
 An official band came about after the recording of the record.
 San Fermin received critical acclaim from outlets including NPR and Pitchfork.

 Development

 After graduating from Yale in 2011, Ludwig-Leone retreated to Canada's secluded Banff Centre, where he wrote what would eventually become San Fermin.
 He wrote most of the record between October and December 2011.
 He returned to New York and began recording the album, completing the recording sessions during July 2012.

 Nineteen people made up San Fermin in the recording process, in addition to other musical contributors.
 These included Ellis Ludwig-Leone, singer Allen Tate, saxophonist Stephen Chen, and trumpeter John Brandon who would form the core San Fermin the next decade.
 Additionally, acclaimed contemporary classical musicians Caroline Shaw, Rob Moose, and Nadia Sirota took part in the recording process.